Smith and Rufran have effective days, but UW falls short in season opener

 2010: Miller played in seven games as a wide receiver during his redshirt freshman season, including playing in each of the last three games of the season.
 He didn't have any receptions, but did rush five times for 22 yards against Colorado State in the season finale, as the coaches utilized him in the spread formation on running plays.

 Personal: Born on Aug.
-28, 1990, in Denver, Colo., he is the son of Diane and Rick and has a younger sister, Kristin.
-He is majoring in communications.
+28, 1990, in Denver, Colo., he is the son of Diane and Rick Miller and has a younger sister, Kristin.
+He is pursuing a degree in communications at UW.